How Much Water You Need To Drink Every Day?

 Even the coffee and tea we drink add to the body as water (excluding caffeine and sugar!)

 The vegetables and fruits we eat contain a good percentage of water in them.
-Just, for example, watermelon, cucumber, and spinach contain 90% water.
+For example, watermelon, cucumber, and spinach contain 90% water.

-Milk, beverages, and beer have become major sources of fluid supply in most people’s diets.
+Milk, beverages, and beer have become major fluid supply sources in most people’s diets.

-Water is the best and most healthy source of liquid for the body than the fluid we get from juices and beverages.
+Unlike the fluid we get from juices and beverages, water is the best and most healthy liquid source for the body.
 Water is nature’s gift that is readily available to us.

 Finally, we should be more concerned about the fluid balance in the body than the direct source from where we get it.

-A person living in a cold climate may require less water compared to a person living in warm climate regions.
+A person living in a cold climate may require less water than one living in warm climate regions.

-You need to assess your physical dehydration level and make sure that your body never gets dehydrated more than a 2% percentage of your body weight.
-Ideally, not more than 1% dehydration at any time to ensure you will not face physical tiredness and mental sluggishness.
+You need to assess your physical dehydration level and ensure that your body never gets dehydrated more than 2% of your body weight.
+Ideally, up to 1% dehydration at any time to ensure you will not face physical tiredness and mental sluggishness.

 You should know your body requirements better than anyone else.

-The most common signs of dehydration are feeling of dryness in the mouth and throat, feeling thirst, drowsiness, and unusual lethargy.
+The most common signs of dehydration are a feeling of dryness in the mouth and throat, thirst, drowsiness, and unusual lethargy.

 If your urine color turns yellowish, it is a sign that you are dehydrated.

-If you have the human tendency for urination soon after you drink water, then it may be a sign that you are drinking more than the required amount of water at one time.
-In this case, you could think of drinking half a glass of water after every 30 to 40 minutes than drinking 1 or 2 glasses of water at one shot.
+If you have the human tendency to urinate soon after you drink water, then it may be a sign that you are drinking more than the required amount of water at once.
+In this case, you could think of drinking half a glass of water after every 30 to 40 minutes than drinking 1 or 2 glasses of water in one shot.

 Ultimately, it is again you are the master of yourself.

-Always try to remain optimally hydrated than not drinking enough or gulping a gallon of water at one time.
+Always try to remain optimally hydrated rather than not drinking enough or gulping a gallon of water at once.

 Points To Remember

-Keep the following points in mind to make water intakes easier for you:
+Keep the following points in mind to make water intake easier for you:

-• Minimize the intake of coffee and soda that are not the right liquids to hydrate your body
+- Minimize the intake of coffee and soda, which are not the right liquids to hydrate your body.

-• Don’t remain thirsty for long hours…quench your thirst at the earliest opportunity to have water
+- Don’t remain thirsty for long hours…quench your thirst at the earliest opportunity for water.